Global canopy height regression and uncertainty estimation from GEDI LIDAR waveforms with deep ensembles: Method

 \subsection{Geographical cross-validation}

 Geographic transferability of the model is tested by splitting into geographical regions.
 We reserve all available samples from one geographic region for testing and train the models from scratch on the other regions, such that no sample from the test region has been seen during training.
 With this procedure one can assess whether the model over-fits to the training locations, or whether it learns generic features that also support prediction in unseen locations.
-We perform this experiment for Europe, Australia, Africa, and the tropics (between $\pm$23.5 degrees north and south).
-For South America there are no reference samples, whereas North America contributes more than half of the reference data, such that not enough training data would be left when using it as test region.